 A rain fly on a tent can be the difference between staying dry and ending up soaked.
 A good rain fly will catch the rain and direct it away from the tent itself, keeping your warm and toasty inside.
 In situations where high winds may be present, look for a rain fly that has a fairly low profile.

 Last but not least, if the tent you are considering purchasing comes with some added extras, those extras will save you from having to purchase these items separately.
 One of the most helpful accessories is a tent footprint.

 A tent footprint is designed to act as a barrier between the tent’s floor and the cold, wet ground below, making sure that no water enters the tent from the bottom.
 Other accessories to look for include sturdy tent pegs, ropes or cordage to tie the tent off, and seam sealers that give extra protection in the areas in which the tent is stitched.

-Our Favorite Small Waterproof Tents For Campers & Backpackers
+Our Favorite Small Tents For Wind and Rain (for Campers & Backpackers)